 The Essence of Extraordinary Groups – 04:19

-“The Research Foundation of Extraordinary Teams” by Kevin E. Coray, Ph.D.
-A description of the research methods used since 2005 to document the characteristics and underpinnings of extraordinary teams.
-2 pages.
+“Development & Validation of the Extraordinary Teams Inventory 2.0” by Kevin E. Coray, Ph.D.
+A description of the research methods used since 2005 to document and assess the characteristics and underpinnings of extraordinary teams.
+11 pages.

 “About Extraordinary Groups” by Geoffrey M. Bellman.
 A brief overview of the essential findings and theoretical model described in Extraordinary Groups: How Ordinary Teams Achieve Amazing Results (Wiley, 2009) by Bellman and Ryan.
 3 pages.